Andrew Rawdin BSc (Sheffield Hallam), MRes (York)

 - Discrete event simulation modelling

 - Health economic modelling and appraisal of pharmaceutical interventions

 - Health economic modelling and appraisal of health screening programmes

 - Health economic modelling and appraisal of diagnostic procedures and technologies.

 - Population dynamics modelling in epidemic disease transmission

-- Existence of relationship between long term degenerative disease and exposure to industrial pollutants.
+- Investigation of relationships between long term degenerative diseases and exposure to industrial pollutants.